-Picnic Areas.
 An accessible picnic table is near the park office and a generally accessible restroom is nearby.
 Designated accessible parking is also nearby, but assistance may be required on the path of travel to the office.

-Museum/office.
-This structure is generally accessible.
+The Museum/office structure is generally accessible.

-Historic Structures/Interpretive Trail.
-Most of the historic structures are rarely open to the public.
+Historic Structures/Interpretive Trail: Most of the historic structures are rarely open to the public.
 Interpretive trail exhibits on generally accessible paths of travel provide interpretive access for all.